I'm not a developer.

 Staff Operations Platform

 Replacing the mess of Google Sheets, email chains, and tribal knowledge we'd been using.
 15-table data model, 136 members imported, NocoDB backend, Authentik SSO, Next.js admin panel with role-based access.
+Then: a full 10-point security audit — IDOR fixes, CSRF validation, rate limiting, audit logging, PII filtering by role, and an error diagnostics dashboard.

 Visitor Fingerprinting Plugin